EIP-8146 - Block Access List Sidecars

 No Separate Signature

 The BAL sidecar requires no BLS signature.
-The builder commits to block_access_list_root in the signed ExecutionPayloadBid; verification is hash_tree_root(sidecar.block_access_list) == bid.block_access_list_root.
-This mirrors DataColumnSidecar verification via KZG proofs against commitments in the bid.
+The builder commits to block_access_list_hash in the signed ExecutionPayloadBid; sidecar verification is keccak256(sidecar.block_access_list) == bid.block_access_list_hash.
+This mirrors DataColumnSidecar verification via KZG commitments in the bid.

 Separate PTC Field

 BAL availability is tracked as a dedicated block_access_list_present boolean in PayloadAttestationData, following the same pattern as blob_data_available.
 This keeps concerns separated: payload_present signals envelope timeliness, blob_data_available signals blob availability, and block_access_list_present signals BAL availability.
-The fork choice on_execution_payload handler independently gates on local BAL availability (assert root in store.block_access_lists), ensuring execution validation cannot proceed without the BAL regardless of PTC votes.
+The fork choice on_execution_payload_envelope handler independently gates on local BAL availability (assert root in store.block_access_lists), ensuring execution validation cannot proceed without the BAL regardless of PTC votes.

 PTC Deadline Independence